-A team of students from Warwick received an award in the second annual Ernst & Young Profitunity!
-Awards, announced last week (Tuesday 29 April).
+A team of Warwick students have received an award in the second annual Ernst & Young Profitunity!
+Awards for the positive contribution they make to the local community.

 At the start of the competition, each competing team was given £500, an Ernst & Young mentor and four months to identify, design and deliver a profitable business venture.
 Afterwards, the teams presented their ideas to a panel of business leaders.
 All profits from the new ventures went to The Prince’s Trust, to help hundreds of disadvantaged young people gain the confidence and skills to find jobs.